University of Picardie Jules Verne Amiens – Living lab SOLLAB

 The ESP32_based board ensures the communication between the physical and cyber layers by collecting sensors information (temperature sensors for both PV/T-air and PV/T-water hybrid panels), controlling actuators (brush DC motors for tilting PV panel and Camera) and communicating with secure MQTT server by publishing sensor data and subscribing to control values through defined topics (see example figure 3).

 The SOLLAB secure web monitoring interface, based-on Node-Red, receives measured data by subscribing to a secure MQTT server and sends the control values by publishing them to the same server.

 Installation works on the roof are completed in spring 2021.

-Work on sensors, actuators and the supervision system is still ongoing during summer 2021
+Work on sensors, actuators and the supervision system was executed during summer and automn 2021

 Attention points / lessons learned